-Figure 09: Location of Proposed Pipeline Routes, Archaeological Features and Fields of the Desk-based Assessment and Walkover Survey.
-Scale 1:3,000 @A4.
-Base map taken from Ordnance Survey 1: 10,000 Series Sheet SH56 NW and NE;
+Figure 09: Location of Archaeological Features of the Desk-based Assessment and Walkover Survey in relation to the proposed location of the WwTW.
+Scale 1:6,500 @A4.
+Base map taken from Ordnance Survey 1: 10,000 Series Sheet SH56 NW and NE.;

-Figure 10: WWTW and access road geophysical survey interpretative plan.
+Figure 10: WwTW and access road geophysical survey interpretative plan.